 Natural language understanding system

-An experimental natural-language understanding system.
+A natural-language understanding system.

 When Montague reads a sentence, it looks up each word in its lexicon to assign it a meaning in its logical language (an extension of first-order logic).
 Then, it recursively combines the words into phrases and computes the meaning of each phrase.
-When the sentence has been translated into a logical formula, Montague evaluates the formula against its model of the world to determine its truth value.
+Finally, when the sentence has been translated into a logical formula, Montague evaluates the formula against its model of the world to determine its truth value.

 ## Installation `shell $ pip3 install montague-nlu `